 - 2.12.
-Director who (or whose immediate family member^{vi}) currently provides professional services^{vii} in excess of \$10,000 per year to: the company, an affiliateii, or an individual officer of the company or an affiliate; or who is (or whose immediate family member^{vi} is) a partner, employee, or controlling shareholder of an organization which provides the services. - 2.13.
-Director who (or whose immediate family member) currently has any material transactional relationshipii with the company or its affiliates; or who is (or whose immediate family member is) a partner in, or a controlling shareholder or an executive officer of, an organization which has the material transactional relationshipiii (excluding investments in the company through a private placement). - 2.14.
-Director who (or whose immediate family member) is a trustee, director, or employee of a charitable or non-profit organization that receives material grants or endowments from the company or its affiliates.
+Director who (or whose immediate family membervi) currently provides professional servicesvii in excess of \$10,000 per year to: the company, an affiliateii, or an individual officer of the company or an affiliate; or who is (or whose immediate family membervi is) a partner, employee, or controlling shareholder of an organization which provides the services. - 2.13.
+Director who (or whose immediate family membervi) currently has any material transactional relationshipviii with the company or its affiliatesii; or who is (or whose immediate family membervi is) a partner in, or a controlling shareholder or an executive officer of, an organization which has the material transactional relationshipviii (excluding investments in the company through a private placement).